 Alongside the response to the challenges and changes faced, financial stability continues to be a priority for the Council.
 A balanced budget for a three year period continues to be maintained.
 It is however a challenging time and the Council is aware that significant issues and challenges lie ahead; the Resource Planning and Prioritisation (RPP) process provides a continuous process that ensures this remains at the forefront.
-The adoption of the RPP process has fed into the formal budget and council tax setting process with members being involved throughout, from early engagement in July 2023 through to adoption of the budget in February 2024.
-This process, and engagement of members, will continue in 2024/25.
+The adoption of the RPP process has fed into the formal budget and council tax setting process with members being involved throughout, with engagement starting in Summer 2024 through to adoption of the budget in February 2025.
+This process, and engagement of members, will continue in 2025/26.

 The Council incorporates all elements of performance management into one integrated approach.
 This is reported to Cabinet on a quarterly basis and to Overview and Scrutiny Committee on half-yearly basis, with an annual report to Council.
 This provides effective member oversight on all key issues including budget, performance and risk.
 In 2023/24 the Council reviewed the IPM and sought to make it truly integrated.
-Work on this will continue into 2024/25, alongside the development and fine-tuning of the performance measures as mentioned above.
-In addition, new national performance measures have been introduced by the Government, with the introduction of the Office for Local Government (OFLOG) and a suite of performance indicators.
-These will be incorporated into the Council's performance reporting alongside the local measures.
-In 2024 the Council will also be required to produce a Productivity Plan and submit this to central government.
+Work on this continued into 2024/25, alongside the development and fine-tuning of the performance measures as mentioned above.
+In 2024, new national performance measures were introduced by the Government, with the introduction of the Office for Local Government (OFLOG) and a suite of performance indicators.
+These were incorporated into the Council's performance reporting alongside the local measures.
+In 2024 the Council was required to produce a Productivity Plan and submit this to central government.
+This requirement has been removed following the change in government and the subsequent dissolution of OFLOG.

-The senior leadership of the council holds Challenge Boards across key areas to ensure oversight and ownership; for example a Waste Challenge Board has been established to review the proposals to address the changes to new waste legislation and the new waste collection contract that is currently being worked through.
+The senior leadership of the council holds Challenge Boards across key areas to ensure oversight and ownership; for example a Waste Challenge Board was established to review the proposals to address the changes to new waste legislation and provide oversight of the procurement of a new waste collection contract.